 - Irazu Volcano: spend the day hiking Vulcan Irazu, which is about an hour away and easy to get to by public bus or Uber.
 Irazu is the highest active volcano in Costa Rica, and it provides incredible views above the clouds.

 La Fortuna is located in the northern highlands of San José and is the adventure capital of Costa Rica.
 La Fortuna is known for the Arenal Volcano National Park and other thrilling, adrenaline-pumping activities.
-Therefore, depending on how adventurous you are, you should allow 2-3 days of your Costa Rica itinerary to experience everything La Fortuna has to offer.
+Therefore, depending on how adventurous you are, you should allow 2-3 days of your Costa Rica itinerary to experience everything La Fortuna offers.

 If you’re driving to La Fortuna in a hire car, it will take approx. 3-5 hours.
-Catching public transport in Costa Rica is cheap and easy (£4/$6), but the public buses only run once a day, early in the morning.
+Catching public transport in Costa Rica is cheap and easy (£4/$6), but the public buses only run early in the morning once a day.
 Therefore, driving yourself, or as part of a group, transport will be much faster.

-Another option is to choose an activity that collects you from your hotel and drops you off somewhere else.
-This is not available with all companies, but it is an option worth exploring.
+Another option is to choose an activity that collects you from your hotel and drops you off elsewhere.
+This option is not available to all companies, but it is worth exploring.

 Things to do in La Fortuna Costa Rica

-3. Arenal Hot Springs.
-A trip to Arenal would not be complete without a relaxing soak in the sublime waters from a natural hot spring.
+- Arenal Hot Springs.
+A trip to Arenal would not be complete without a relaxing soak from a natural hot spring in the sublime waters.
 So be prepared for total relaxation in tranquil surroundings.

-5. Lake Arenal.
-Discover the many different species of birds and absorb yourself in nature and outdoor activities at Lake Arenal.
+- Lake Arenal.
+Discover the many species of birds and absorb yourself in nature and outdoor activities at Lake Arenal.

 Where to Stay in La Fortuna Costa Rica

 There are some fantastic budget options in La Fortuna.
-The accommodation on offer is suitable for backpackers, solo travelers, and groups of friends (old and new).
+The accommodation on offer suits backpackers, solo travelers, and groups of friends (old and new).

 Things are spread out in La Fortuna, so you can look for more luxurious hotels slightly further out if you are driving in Costa Rica yourself.
 Some of them even have hot springs on site.
 La Fortuna even has one of the most unique places to stay in Costa Rica if you’re looking for something different.

 One of my favorite destinations to spend 10 days in Costa Rica is Sarapiqui, perfect for nature-loving, eco-conscious tourists.
-As Sarapiqui is a rural area, many homestays and immersive experiences here give you a taste of local life.
+As Sarapiqui is a rural area with many homestays, this will provide a more immersive and memorable experience that will give a taste of Rican culture.

 Getting to Sarapiqui from La Fortuna

-If you are driving in Costa Rica, head west on route 142, turn onto Route 4, and drive all the way to Sarapiqui.
-However, if you’re using public transport, take a look at the schedule and price.
-There is likely to be a changeover, so factor that in.
+If you are driving in Costa Rica, head west on route 142, turn onto Route 4 and go direct to Sarapiqui.
+However, consider the scheduled time and price if you’re using public transport.
+There is likely to be a changeover, so factor that into your transfer time.
 You can also get a transfer for approximately $90, which is pretty cheap if you’re traveling with a group.

-Sarapiqui is a vast area, so if you don’t have a hire car, then look into hotel options that have many activities either on-site or that include pick up/drop-offs.
+Sarapiqui is vast, so if you don’t have a hire car, look into hotel options with on-site activities or pick-up/drop-offs.

 You can also look for tours that start in La Fortuna and end in Sarapiqui.
-This way, you will get some of your transport covered by the tour.
+This way, you will get some of your transport covered by the trip.
 Bonus right?

 Things to do in Sarapiqui

 - Kayaking.
-What better way to explore Costa Rica than to combine wildlife watching with an exciting kayak trip down the beautiful Rio Sarapiqui river.
-It is one of the top adventurous activities in Costa Rica
+What better way to explore Costa Rica than to combine wildlife watching with an exciting kayak trip down the beautiful Rio Sarapiqui river?

-3. Nature parks.
-You can visit several nature parks while you’re in Sarapiqui; a) Dave & Dave’s Nature Reserve, b) Tirimbina Biological Reserve, c) Frogs Heaven.
-These nature parks all contribute to preserving Costa Rica’s natural forests, and each has its own beautiful appeal.
+- Nature parks.
+You can visit several nature parks in Sarapiqui; a) Dave & Dave’s Nature Reserve, b) Tirimbina Biological Reserve, and c) Frogs Heaven.
+These nature parks contribute to preserving Costa Rica’s natural forests, and each has its beautiful appeal.

 Where to eat and drink in Sarapiqui

 Sarapiqui is a wide area, with most bars and restaurants spread out.
-Barrio Arrepentidos has a selection of restaurants and a few bars if you wanted to wander around.
+Barrio Arrepentidos has a selection of restaurants and a few bars if you want to wander around.